-The "Announcement of Contract Award" template is required for awards (contracts, delivery/task orders, and BPA calls) over \$4.5 million (base and all options total value), per FAR 5.303(a), unless an exception exists (see "Are announcements required for orders?" to follow).
+The "Announcement of Contract Award" template at Sharepoint | Templates under "Other Templates" is required for awards (contracts, delivery/task orders, and BPA calls) over \$4.5 million (base and all options total value), per FAR 5.303(a), unless an exception exists (see "Are announcements required for orders?" to follow).
 The announcement is intended for members of Congress in the state or district the contractor is located in, and where the work is to be performed.
 The form must be sent to the Office of Congressional Relations at OCR@usda.gov with a courtesy copy (CC) to the Mission Area OCR representative.
 A list of representatives may be found at OCR staff.